Die Antwoord: 2011–2012: Interscope departure and Tension

 Tensions second single, "I Fink U Freeky", was released in January 2012 alongside a music video co-directed by Ninja with photographer Roger Ballen, featuring recreations of scenes from Ballen's photo books Boarding House and Shadow Chamber.
 It won the award for Best Music Video at the 20th Plus Camerimage film festival in Poland and was praised by The Guardians Andrew Frost as a rare success among collaborations between contemporary artists and popular musicians.
 By October 2012, the video had more than 16 million views.
 They also performed the song the following month on the Late Show with David Letterman.
-Die Antwoord released Tension on 7 February 2012 through Zef Recordz, in association with the Good Smile Company, which also collaborated with the group to release vinyl toys of their character Evil Boy, which resembles Casper the Friendly Ghost with an oversized erection, and Downtown Records, which handled and distributed the record worldwide.
+Die Antwoord released Tension on 7 February 2012 through Zef Recordz, in association with the Good Smile Company, which also collaborated with the group to release vinyl toys of their character Evil Boy, resembling Casper the Friendly Ghost with an oversized erection.
+Downtown Records handled and distributed the record worldwide.
 The Observer gave the record three out of five stars, with Ally Carnwath writing that, though "the cheap thrills of [Die Antwoord's] fairground synths have palled" since SOS, their "double act still sounds weird and abrasive in the best possible way".
 Camille Dordero of Spin derided Tension as "a thumping collection of skits" that "hews a little too close to the fake-gangster thing to be nearly as fun [as SOS]", also hypothesizing that it was "deliberately bad" and "ruthless white-rap pastiche", while Derek Staples of Consequence wrote that, despite its "foul-mouthed impish fun", Tension "could have benefited from some artistic restraint" and "doesn't offer much punch or cohesive power".

 Die Antwoord went on an American tour starting shortly after Tensions release and, that summer, at the request of guitarist Dave Navarro, toured as an opener for the alternative rock band Jane's Addiction.
 "Baby's on Fire", the third single from Tension, was released in June 2012 with a music video wherein Ninja and Visser play siblings arguing over Visser's lover.
 They went on tour from June to October throughout Europe and the United States to support the release of Tension.
 Their single "Fatty Boom Boom" and its music video were released in October 2012.
 The music video was met with controversy due to Visser appearing in blackface, which she responded to by stating that she "doesn't know what blackface is".
 It also experienced an uptick in views due to a Twitter feud between the duo and Lady Gaga, who is depicted in the video being eaten by a lion.
-Visser and Ninja fronted a campaign for Alexander Wang's T by Alexander Wang collection in February 2012.
+Visser and Ninja fronted a campaign for Alexander Wang's T collection in February 2012.
 Tension was followed up with a non-album single, "Xpensiv Shit", in July 2012.